Vedette côtière de surveillance maritime: Replacement

 In 2025, the Armaments Directorate General initiated a process to replace the Élorn-class with new vessels that are to have a length of about 22 metres, a minimum speed of 22 knots in sea state 4 and have endurance for about 3 days.
+In 2026 it was announced that Couach shipyard in Gironde fo 24 new boats to be named the "Musketeer" class.
+Delivery was expected from 2029.